rashidekbal/threadlyServer/README.md

+#Depricated please refer to ts version for laltest features

 # ThreadlyServer (GpGram)

 **ThreadlyServer** is the backend for **threadly**, a full-featured social media platform inspired by Instagram.
 Built with Node.js and Express, it serves a mobile client with REST APIs for auth, content, social interactions, real-time chat, stories, push notifications, and an admin panel.